State University Grants

 The SUG (State University Grant) is a resident grant designated to pay a portion of your tuition and fees.
 SUG is available to California residents who are enrolled at least half time and pay California State University basic tuition fees as an undergraduate, graduate, or teaching credential student.
 See information below about limited eligibilty.

-not a California resident, you will not be considered for the SUG.
+If you are not a California resident, you will not be considered for the SUG.
 However, you may be able to receive assistance from your state grant agency.

-Limited availability of funds: apply early!
+Limited availability of funds: Apply early!

 State University Grant is limited each year, and all awards are conditional based on the availability of funds from the state.
 Funds may be delayed or reduced, depending on action of the Governor or the California State Legislature.

 We recommend you Apply Early.
 Complete your FAFSA and all requested documentation as soon as possible.
 All applicants will be considered automatically, but not all eligible students will receive SUG due to limited funds.

 The SUG is designated specifically for tuition.

 - The amount of your SUG award cannot exceed the cost of tuition when combined with other financial assistance designated to pay (such as Cal Grant fee assistance, vocational rehabilitation, fee waiver, etc.)

-The amount of SUG awarded is:
+- The amount of SUG awarded is:

 - Conditional, based on availability of funds from the state

 - Subject to change based on information received from CSUSM’s Financial Aid regarding your student standing that could reduce or cancel an award.

 - Canceled if you enroll less than half time